 - Reducing the risk of common food allergies.

-The reality is that most allergic reactions will surface within minutes, but they can make an appearance up to 2 hours after ingestion, so if there IS a reaction, you’ll know pretty fast – not likely DAYS later.
+However, this recommendation is a bit outdated.
+The reality is that most allergic reactions will surface within minutes, but they can make an appearance up to 2 hours after ingestion.
+So if there IS a reaction, you’ll know pretty fast – not likely DAYS later.

 I recommend giving your allergenic trialing meals earlier on in the day – breakfast or lunch.
-This way, you have the rest of the day to monitor for any reactions, rather than serving something to supper and putting baby to bed where you don’t really know what’s going on.
-You want at least 2 hours before bedtime to monitor, but of course, in my opinion, the more the better.
+This way, you have the rest of the day to monitor for any reactions.
+If you do introduce an allergen around supper time, i’d suggest leaving at least 2 hours before bedtime to monitor.

-How Will I Know If Baby is Having an Allergic Reaction?
+How to Know if Baby is Having an Allergic Reaction

 Allergy signs and symptoms can typically be mild like a rash, or set of hives, but more severe symptoms can include swelling of the lip, eyes, or face, vomiting, hives all over the body, breathing symptoms like wheezing, or coughing, changing skin colour or sudden limpness.

-This is just a sample based on some of my son’s favourite foods and some easy ways to incorporate allergens for new eaters, while also loading up on those iron-rich foods.
+This is just a sample based on some of my son’s favourite BLW foods and some easy ways to incorporate allergens for new eaters, while also loading up on those iron-rich foods.
 You can swap in whatever your family is serving that night, and remember to have fun!
-Starting solids shouldn’t be stressful and baby led weaning should be not much more work than feeding yourself and the rest of your family.
+Starting solids shouldn’t be stressful and serving up BLW foods shouldn’t be more work than feeding yourself and the rest of your family.